When an investor says “email it,” they are not asking for your life story.

 If they asked on LinkedIn

-“Thanks, [Name]!
+Thanks, [Name].
 Sharing a 5-slide teaser now; full seed deck on request.
-Happy to 15-min fit check [slot 1] / [slot 2].”

 If they reply by email

-“Hi [Name]—attached is a 5-slide teaser + 12-slide deck.
+Hi [Name], attached is a 5-slide teaser plus a 12-slide seed deck.

-Goal: decide go/no-go for a 30-min deep dive next week.
+Goal is to decide go/no-go for a 30-min deep dive next week.

-Open [slot 1] / [slot 2] or I can send a link.”
+Open [slot 1] or [slot 2], or I can send a link if easier.

 If they want only a teaser

-If they say ‘later’
+If they say “later”

-“Appreciate the look.
 I’ll circle back after [milestone/date] with updated metrics.
-Happy to send monthly snapshots meanwhile.”

-Day 1: Draft the 5-slide teaser.
+- Day 1: Draft the 5-slide teaser.
 Cut to one idea per slide.

-Day 2: Build the 12-slide seed deck.
-Keep to ≤12.
+- Day 2: Build the 12-slide seed deck.
+Keep it to 12 or fewer.

-Day 3: Add metrics and cohorts.
+- Day 3: Add metrics and cohorts.
 Replace adjectives with numbers.

-Day 4: Tighten visuals.
-18–24 pt text, clean charts, real screenshots.
+- Day 4: Tighten visuals.
+18 to 24 pt text, clean charts, real screenshots.

-Day 5: Add “Plan & Use of Funds” with milestones, not headcount.
+- Day 5: Add Plan & Use of Funds with milestones, not headcount.

-Day 6: Dry-run with a founder friend.
+- Day 6: Dry-run with a founder friend.
 Fix the two weakest slides.

-Common Qs (fast answers)
+Common questions (fast answers)

 Teaser or full deck first?